kubernetes/website/v1.1/docs/getting-started-guides/locally.md

 ## introspect Kubernetes!
 cluster/kubectl.sh get pods
 cluster/kubectl.sh get services
 cluster/kubectl.sh get replicationcontrollers
-{% endraw %}
 {% endhighlight %}

 ### Running a user defined pod

-Note the difference between a [container](../user-guide/containers.html) and a [pod](../user-guide/pods.html).
+Note the difference between a [container](../user-guide/containers) and a [pod](../user-guide/pods).
 Since you only asked for the former, Kubernetes will create a wrapper pod for you.
 However you cannot view the nginx start page on localhost.
 To verify that nginx is running you need to run `curl` within the docker container (try `docker exec`).

 You can control the specifications of a pod via a user defined manifest, and reach nginx through your browser on the port specified therein:

 {% highlight sh %}
-{% raw %}
 cluster/kubectl.sh create -f docs/user-guide/pod.yaml
-{% endraw %}
 {% endhighlight %}

 Congratulations!